TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

     For grading, it is required to comply with these sort names literally.
     {: .notice .notice-warning}

-2. Abstract syntax tests for valid instances of these sorts.
-3. Disambiguation tests for associativity and precedence in expressions.
+2. Disambiguation tests for associativity and precedence in expressions.
-4. Test cases for mandatory and optional whitespace.
+3. Test cases for mandatory and optional whitespace.

 ### Submission